-NOTE: In cluster setup, Runtime Credentials must be set on all the nodes in the DHCP cluster.
-For more information, see Section 11.3, "Setting Runtime Credentials," on page 121.
+NOTE: In a cluster setup, if you need to create a user other than the default user that is created, Runtime Credentials must be set on all the nodes in the DHCP cluster.
+For more information, see Section 6.3, "Setting Runtime Credentials," on page 77.

-• Create a shared NSS pool and volume for the DHCP server and cluster-enable the shared pool.
+Create a shared NSS pool and volume for the DHCP server and cluster-enable the shared pool.
 You will configure the cluster resource later for DHCP services.
-For information, see "Configuring and Managing Cluster Resources for Shared NSS Pools and Volumes" in the OES 2015 SP1: Novell Cluster Services for Linux Administration Guide.
+For information, see "Configuring and Managing Cluster Resources for Shared NSS Pools and Volumes" in the OES 11 SP3: Novell Cluster Services for Linux Administration Guide.
 You need a unique, static IP address in the same IP subnet as the cluster to assign as the IP address for this DHCP cluster resource.